rlguy/Blender-FLIP-Fluids/README.md

 With our reputation for delivering high quality software and outstanding customer support, the FLIP Fluids addon is one of the best selling products in the Blender community.

-- 9000+ sales, 5 star rating, excellent value
+- Over 10,000 copies sold, 5 star rating, excellent value
 - No subscriptions, all future updates included
 - [Try out our free demo!
 We're sure you'll like it :)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/FLIP-Fluids-Demo-Addon)
 - [Frequently Asked Questions (FAQ)](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions)